tink-crypto/tink/README.md

 Tink provides a set of basic tools to perform common crypto tasks in a variety of environments.

-Tink supports the 4 fundamental crypto operations including authenticated encryption with associated data (Aead), message authentication code (Mac), digital signature (PublicKeySign and PublicKeyVerify), and hybrid encryption (HybridEncrypt and HybridDecrypt).
-In the future we might add other primitives such as deterministic encryption (e.g., SIV modes), pseudorandom function (e.g.
-, HMAC as a PRF), strong pseudorandom permutation (e.g., HEH).
+Currently Tink supports the 4 fundamental crypto operations including authenticated encryption with associated data (AEAD), message authentication code (MAC), digital signature (PublicKeySign and PublicKeyVerify), and hybrid encryption (HybridEncrypt and HybridDecrypt).
+In the future we might add other primitives such as deterministic encryption (e.g., SIV modes), pseudorandom function (e.g., HMAC as a PRF), strong pseudorandom permutation (e.g., HEH).

 Tink also supports
 [envelope](http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html)